-I’ve written a FREE e-book about this subject too, called “How to Eliminate Massive Debts with Tiny Payments.”
+I’ve written book about this subject too, called “How to Eliminate Massive Debts with Tiny Payments.”
 It covers all these tips, and more, in much more detail, and gives full instructions on how to use the budgeting spreadsheet too.
-You can download it for free using the link below the Donate button.
-Yes, I would like a donation please!
-It will help me to keep writing more free information for people who need it, so please consider seriously the idea of donating even a little bit.
-Thank you very much.
+You can either purchase it as a physical book, an e-book, or download it from here as a PDF.

 You can use this link with the password you will receive to your PayPal email address after payment, to download your copy:

 The book is also available on Amazon for e-readers (including iPhone, Android, Windows, etc., with their app)